/* */

 • How do you handle troubleshooting if something isn't working as expected?

-A thorough commissioning process means your system will perform reliably from day one, avoiding delays or headaches.
+A thorough commissioning process means your system will perform reliably from day one, avoiding delays or headaches that can derail your project timeline and budget.

 2. End-User Training: Empowering Your Team

-No matter how sophisticated the A/V system, it’s only as good as the people who operate it.
-Comprehensive end-user training is essential.
-Your A/V partner should offer training sessions tailored to your staff’s experience levels, ensuring everyone feels confident using the equipment.
+No matter how sophisticated the A/V system, it's only as good as the people who operate it.
+Comprehensive end-user training is essential, but it needs to be tailored to your organization's specific needs and user skill levels.
+One-size-fits-all training sessions often leave some users overwhelmed while others feel the pace is too slow.

 What to ask: